balintsera/evista-universal-react-flux-boilerplate/Readme.md

 Short: run `npm test`

+## Docker

+After installing Docker and Docker Compose the only thing you have to do is to run `docker-compose up` in the root directory.
+This will start a Docker image with Node, Redis and the starting npm packages.

 ## Todos

 1. ~~integrate Jest (Facebook's testing environment)~~
-2. create a Docker compose file with all tools installed
+2. ~~create a Docker compose file with all tools installed~~
 3. integrate Redis (into stores maybe? or with some orm)
 4. 404 page
 5. Sass